SermetPekin/vyos-repo/README.md

 Current version is able to connect to APIs of EDDS of CBRT (Central Bank of the Republic of Türkiye) and FRED API of FED (Federal Reserve Bank).

-    get_series() gets data from providers.
-This function will create and object with requests and results and combined data frame from what user specified.
 ## Installation

 ``` r